Wheel of the Year: A Beginners Guide to Sabbats, Seasons, and Sacred Rhythm

 Theme: Passion, fertility, and abundance.

-Get ready to party—Beltane bonfires are all about celebrating life at its peak.
-Dance around a maypole, channel the magick of fresh, new, and passionate energy, and celebrate this fiery sabbat by showing gratitude for the sun’s as it reaches its highest point.
+Get ready to party as Beltane bonfires are all about celebrating that love for life with passion and desire!
+Beltane, also known as May Day is a festival where traditionally you dance around a maypole, channel the magick of fresh, new, and passionate energy, and celebrate this fiery sabbat by showing gratitude for the sun’s as it reaches its highest point.
 Participants often leap over bonfires as a symbolic gesture of purification and renewal, calling in good fortune for the season ahead.
 This is also a great time to set Spirit-led intentions in your creative work or relationships.

 Traditionally, Beltane also marks the time when cattle were moved to summer pastures, highlighting the festival's connections to fertility and the cyclical nature of life in ancient agricultural practices.